 Live Well with Georgia Urology

 With proper hydration and appropriate medical care, your healthy urinary tract can ensure you live a life free of kidney stones and painful urination, even in Georgia’s “kidney stone belt.”
-To learn more about kidney stone treatment options, contact Georgia Urology online or call 678-284-4053.
+To learn more about kidney stone treatment options, contact Georgia Urology online.
 For appointments within 24 business hours, call anytime at 855-STONE11.